evolarjun/amr/docs/AMRFinder-3.0.md

 ## Known bugs

-* Right now AMRFinder will only run on machines with 4 or more cores.
-This will be fixed in the release version.
 * The association between GFF lines and FASTA entries is fragile.
-AMRFinder works with NCBI produced GFF and protein files, but possibly not others.
+AMRFinderPlus works with NCBI produced GFF and protein files, but possibly not others.
 * Customers have sometimes had linking problems because of glibc versions and libcurl.
 Please let us know if you have problems.

 # Installation

-AMRFinder requires HMMER, BLAST+, Linux, and perl.
-We provide Linux binaries, and the source code is available on github if you want to compile it yourself, though we haven't extensively tested compiling AMRFinder on other systems and aren't supporting non-Linux systems at this time.
+AMRFinderPlus requires HMMER, BLAST+, Linux, and perl.
+We provide Linux binaries, and the source code is available on github if you want to compile it yourself, though we haven't extensively tested compiling AMRFinderPlus on other systems and aren't supporting non-Linux systems at this time.

 ## Prerequisites